mebusy/notes/dev_notes/vim.md

 ## YouCompleteMe Configuaration Tips

-- for C family support:  `./install.py --clangd-completer`
+- for C family support:  `./install.py --clang-completer`
     - optional `--system-libclang` Use the libclang that comes with mac, but generally the version is relatively old and there will be problems
 - C# support: install Mono and add `--cs-completer`
 - Go support: install Go and add `--go-completer`